RafaScripts/OpenHands/Development.md

 make run
 ```

+> **⚠️ Dev Container Users:** If you encounter "Sandbox failed to start" errors, see the [Troubleshooting Guide](TROUBLESHOOTING.md#sandbox-connection-errors) for Dev Container-specific configuration.

 #### Option B: Individual Server Startup

 - **Start the Backend Server:** If you prefer, you can start the backend server independently to focus on